ayush-2810/Python-built-in-functions/README.md

 **d={}** : Declares dictionary with name d.

+update()	Updates the dictionary with the specified key-value pairs.

 popitem()	Removes the last inserted key-value pair.

 clear()	: Removes all the elements from the dictionary.